crustymonkey/taxman/README.md

 # Getting Running with Default Plugins
 Your path to getting running is primarily the configuration of your taxman.ini file.
 The `[main]` section is where you are going to define the remote receiver and associated username/password.
 This works in much the same way as the `collectd` `write_http` plugin.

 Beyond that, you want to enable the default plugins you are intested in.
+You can enabled them by adding them to the list of `plugins_enabled`.
 To get it up and running, just run `taxman.py -c path/to/config`.

 # Creating Your Own Plugin
 First, create a file in `libtaxman/plugins` with a legal Python module name.
 For the purposes of these examples, we'll say your plugin file is named `myexample.py`.